addingwell/dinmo-tag/README.md

 ## Open Source

-The BigQuery Integration Script for GTM Server-Side is developed and maintained by [Addingwell](https://www.addingwell.com/) under the Apache 2.0 license.
+The Dinmo tag for GTM Server-Side is developed and maintained by [Addingwell](https://www.addingwell.com/) under the Apache 2.0 license.